 - Lunch: When you pick up the kids from ski school, head over to lunch at the Big Sky Vista Hall.
 Vista Hall is in the Big Sky Mountain Mall and is a brand new facility with plenty of food options.

 - Post-Ski: Go sledding with the family on a nearby hillside.
-Big Sky has hills perfect for sledding everywhere and when you stay in a Saddle Ridge Rentals/Moonlight Rentals property, sleds are provided.
+Big Sky has hills perfect for sledding everywhere and when you stay in a Moonlight Vacation Rentals property, sleds are provided.

 Day 4: Family Ski Day and Snowshoeing